What is a CTA? Call to Action Definition and Examples

 What is a CTA?

-They’re regularly used in business as part of a healthy SEO strategy, and they’re generally placed at the end of a sales pitch or other content to let the readers know what they should do next.
+They’re regularly used in business as part of a healthy SEO strategy, and are generally placed at the end of a sales pitch or other content to let the readers know what to do next.

-It’s typically written as a command, such as “Buy Now,” “Sign Up Today” or “Contact Us” and could be in the form of a simple hyperlink, an icon, button or many more options.
+It’s typically written as a command, such as “Buy Now,” “Sign Up Today” or “Contact Us”.
+They can be in the form of a simple hyperlink, an icon, a button, or many more options.

-The best call to actions entice and compel the visitor to take immediate action, whether it’s purchasing something, signing up, downloading an ebook, or anything else your marketing campaign is promoting.
+The best call to actions compel a visitor to take immediate action, whether it’s purchasing something, signing up, or anything else your marketing campaign is promoting.

 Without a clear call to action in multiple places on your website, your visitors may move on to other websites after looking for a couple of seconds.

-In other words, customers need guidance when they visit your website and a call to action is the way to give it to them.
+In other words, customers need guidance when they visit your website.
+A call to action is the way to give it to them.

 Why Are CTAs Important?